wpsimon09/Vulkan-RTX/README.md

 git clone https://github.com/wpsimon09/Vulkan-RTX.git --recursive  ## recursive has to be there
 ```

-### 2. Downoald GLFW
+### 2. Download GLFW

-- this lybrary is used for window creating and giving context to the Vulkan
+- this library is used for window creation and provides context for Vulkan

 **On windows**
 - [downald link](https://www.glfw.org/)